 Cell phone users can access mobile VoIP service on their phone by using mobile VoIP software.
 These are apps offered by VoIP providers customers may already be using at home or at work, like Vonage or 3CX, or standalone mobile VoIP apps like Skype, Vyke, or Truphone.

 You’ll find no shortage of options when looking for a VoIP to use at home.
 But if you’re not sure what some examples of VoIP systems are or are looking for recommendations, here are some popular ones:

 While you see VoIP more often in businesses, residential VoIP is still very appealing when compared to standard phone service.
 One reason for this is its much lower overall price tag.
 Another reason is because it offers more features than a standard landline.
 It’s possible to keep your current number, be faced with no extra charges or restrictions when it comes to long-distance calling, drop your monthly price to a low, fixed number, and take advantage of unique features including smart call routing virtual numbers.

 You'll need a reliable Internet connection in order to benefit from a VoIP system.
 The standard bandwidth needed to use VoIP is 100 Kbps per device, but depending on the type of data and features you'll use, you might need more bandwidth than that.

 Whichever VoIP service you do end up choosing will serve you well as long as your Internet service is fast and reliable.
-If you're interested using a VoIP system and want to support it with the speed and reliability of fiber Internet, check your address on our website and enter your information for the latest community updates.
-If we're not in your area yet, find out how you can bring Tachus fiber Internet into your neighborhood.
+If you're interested in using a VoIP system and want to support it with the speed and reliability of fiber Internet, check your address on our website and enter your information for the latest community updates.
+If we're not in your area yet, find out how you can bring Tachus Fiber Internet into your neighborhood.